 Why are hedgehogs declining?

-This issue is not a straightforward one as there could be many factors that are contributing to the decline of hedgehog populations.
-This is further complicated by populations declining in both urban and rural habitats where the pressures and changes in the environment are very different.
+This issue is not straightforward.
+There could be many factors that are contributing to the decline of hedgehog populations.
+Plus, it is also complicated because populations in urban and rural habitats experience different pressures and changes.

 Research is underway to teach us more about why hedgehogs are declining and what we can do about it